darkenphp/docs/contents/compile.md

 <h1><?= $foo->bar(); ?></h1>
 ```

-Since these files are not namespaced, we need to create a file in the `.build` directory that is resolvable by a namespaced file and loads the original code.
-The namespaced file is what we call the *polyfill* file, and the original file will be compiled—this is called the *compiled* file.
+Since these files are not namespaced, Darken creates a file in the `.build` directory that is resolvable by a namespaced file and loads the original code.
+The namespaced file is called the *polyfill* file, and the original file is the *compiled* file.
 This means the above example file `pages/test.php` will be compiled to:

 + polyfill: `.build/pages/test.php` with namespace `Build\pages\test`, class name `test`
 + compiled: `.build/pages/test.compiled.php`